wolfvictorOSI/Edge-Data-Store-Docs/V1/Design/ScalePerformance.md

 ## Sizing of Edge devices

-For Edge Data Store, there are three supported tiers of performance:
+For EDS, there are three supported tiers of performance:

 * Small Devices: 1 Core CPU, 512 MB RAM.
 30 events/second, 200 streams total.